EBolle/NLP-Weather-dataset/README.md

 From the GHCN source we retrieve weather metrics for 65.171 weather stations throughout the United States, for each day between 2004-2021.
 Since GHCN provides weather data globally, we need to filter the yearly weather data on location ('US').
-In total there are 35 metrics available, but we only look at the 6 of them, which are the most prevalent metrics.
+In total there are 35 metrics available but we only consider the 6 most prevalent metrics.

 - PRCP = Precipitation (tenths of mm)
 - SNOW = Snowfall (mm)